eric-mahoney/Shipper/README.md

 ## Reflection

-This is a week long project for my IT-409 (Django Web Development) class.
-All of the requirements for the project's models and implementations were given to me to as part of the project requirements.

-During the course of this project, I gained proficiency in Django's MTV architecture by creating and implementing multiple different models, templates, and views.
-I also was able to gain experience using Bootstrap to create a responsive, flexible web application.
+During the course of this project, I gained proficiency in Django's MTV design pattern by creating and implementing multiple different models, templates, and views.
+I was also able to gain experience using Bootstrap to create a responsive, flexible web application.

+Currently, I have used the following technologies:

+- Django
+- Bootstrap
+- HTML
+- CSS
+- JavaScript.

-Currently, I have used the following technologies: Django, HTML, CSS, Bootstrap, and JavaScript.
-To start the application, I used Django's "startapp" and "startproject" boilerplates to minimize the amount of setup required.
+To create the application, I used Django's "startapp" and "startproject" boilerplates to minimize the amount of setup required.